-The scale of data and computing needs required to realise this vision is orders of magnitudes larger than current capabilities and this requires a radical re-design of current software frameworks and hardware systems.
-A full integration of computing, data and connectivity is envisaged where HPC and cloud technology will converge, becoming a unique challenge and opportunity building upon current institutional, industrial as well as transnational initiatives as the EOSC and EuroHPC.
-To meet that challenge we will adopt a contemporary approach to software with components that are widely supported in the ICT industry and that are part of the main roadmaps of digital technology development.
-This way, ExtremeEarth will bring an entirely new quality to the European HPC programme, one that is fundamentally different from current exascale computing developments in East Asia and the USA.
-The latter are driven by a race for leadership in the Top500 list, which results in powerful supercomputers that perform extremely well on computing benchmarks, but can be very inefficient for real Earth-system applications.
-ExtremeEarth on the other hand, will motivate technology development that is focused on the science case and on achieving its grand challenges, thus producing tangible and significant socio-economic benefit.
+To expand the throughput of the currently most performant systems by a factor of 1000 will require a radical re-design of current software frameworks and hardware systems.
+A full integration of computing, data and connectivity is envisaged, one where HPC and cloud technology will converge, around institutional, industrial as well as transnational, initiatives such as the European Open Science Cloud (EOSC) and EuroHPC.
+To meet that challenge ExtremeEarth will adopt a contemporary approach to software ingesting components that are widely supported in the information and communications technology (ICT) industry and that are part of the main roadmaps of digital technology development.
+In this way, ExtremeEarth will bring a new quality to the European HPC programme, one that is fundamentally different from the prestige driven, exa-scale computing developments in East Asia and the USA, and that is more likely to succeed.

-To fully exploit this model-data fusion ExtremeEarth introduces the idea of the ExtremeEarthScienceCloud (EEsC).
-The EEsC will take full advantage of modern software technologies and exploit extreme-scale computing and big data capabilities to unburden users and communities from excessive technological challenges.
-The EEsC will provide the programming interface for users to interact and even steer high-definition Earth-system simulations, observational data, applications and analysis systems.
+To fully exploit this model-data fusion ExtremeEarth introduces the idea of the ExtremeEarth science-Cloud (EEsC, pronounced “easy”).
+EEsC will take full advantage of modern software and communication technologies and exploit extreme-scale computing and big data capabilities to unburden users and communities from excessive technological challenges.
+EEsC will develop and provide the programming interface for users to interact and even steer high-definition Earth-system simulations, observational data, applications and analysis systems.
 This capability goes well beyond current cloud technologies.
-ExtremeEarth will thus realize value chains as a collaborative space, one which allows for interactions between domain scientists and application communities at all levels.
-This will be the ultimate technological and scientific game changer as it requires ground-breaking developments in extreme computing and data technology and a radically different way of interacting with simulations and data for scientists and users of scientific information.
+ExtremeEarth will thus re-invent value chains as a collaborative space, one which allows for interactions between domain scientists and application communities at all levels.
+EEsC will be the ultimate technological and scientific game changer as it requires ground-breaking developments in extreme computing and data technology to provide a radically different way for scientists and users to interact with simulations and data.